 1. Foundation of Amsterdam

-Let’s start at the very beginning.
-Amsterdam was officially founded as a city in the 13th century.
-In the year 1275, the residents residing by the Amstel River, a fisherman community, constructed a dam to prevent the IJ River from flooding their homes.
-This dam laid the foundation for the city we know today and gave Amsterdam its name, stemming from ‘Amstel dam’.
-The strategic location of the city turned it into a hub for trade and commerce.
+We begin at the very beginning.
+The city of Amsterdam was founded officially in the 13th century.
+In 1275, when the Amstel River was inhabited by residents who were also fisherman, they built a dam in front of the IJ River, to prevent in from flooding their homes.
+This dam enabled the formation of the city we have grown up in and gave the city its name, taken from the word ‘Amstel dam’.
+As a strategic place of location a city is turned out to be centre for trade and commerce.

 2. Dutch Golden Age

-Amsterdam became the world’s leading financial and trading capital.
-The establishment of the Dutch East India Company (VOC) in 1602 played a significant role in this achievement, making Amsterdam the center of global trade.
-The wealth accumulated during this time can still be witnessed today in the city’s stunning canal houses and extensive art collections.
+The world’s financial and trading capital and other areas blossomed in Amsterdam.
+This was accomplished, in part, during the achievement of the Dutch East India Company (VOC), which was established in 1602 and made Amsterdam the center of global trade.
+Today, too, the wealth accumulated during these times can still be observed in the city’s magnificent canal houses and its great art collections.

-Amsterdam is known for being a progressive and inclusive city.
-In 2001, the Netherlands became the first country in the world to legalize same-sex marriage.
-This landmark event brought increased attention to Amsterdam as a destination for LGBTQ+ rights and acceptance.
+Amsterdam is a known progressive and inclusive city.
+In 2001, the Netherlands was the first country in the world to legalize same sex marriage.
+Not only did this landmark event put pressure on Amsterdam to venture into being a destination for LGBTQ+ rights and acceptance, but it also brought growing attention to Amsterdam as a destination itself.

 5. Modern Amsterdam